neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 Below are some of my personal life perspectives.

 I know they don't hold universally and it isn't my intention to convince anyone of any of them.
 Specifically, these views originate from various sources and schools of thought --  Buddhism to computer science to positive psychology.
-There're just things I strongly believe in, for better or for worse, rationally or irrationally.
+They're just things I strongly believe in, for better or for worse, rationally or irrationally.

 Here we go!